Freakwill/pyrimidine/docs/source/Examples.md

 In the following example, the binary chromosomes should be decoded to floats.
 We recommend `digit_converter` to handle with it, created by the author for such purpose.

+We will use `MixedIndividual` to encode the `threshold` for a novel algorithm.

 ```python
 #!/usr/bin/env python3